Knoxville Public Records Directory

 Court Records

-Marion County's judicial system operates from the Marion County Courthouse at 102 S. 3rd St., Knoxville, IA 50138.
+Marion County's judicial system operates from the Marion County Courthouse at 102 S. 3rd St, Knoxville, IA 50138.
 The district court housed here handles both civil and criminal cases across a wide spectrum of legal matters.
 Court records, including case filings, hearing schedules, and judicial decisions, are available to the public through the courthouse's records department.

 Criminal Records

-The criminal records system in Marion County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Marion County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Marion County Sheriff's Office and local police departments maintain these records, which are accessible to the public under Iowa's open records laws.
-To conduct a background check, individuals can contact the Iowa Division of Criminal Investigation, which provides comprehensive criminal history reports.
+To conduct a background check, individuals can contact the Iowa Division of Criminal Investigation, which provides criminal history reports.
 The system ensures that residents have access to important information while balancing privacy and legal considerations.

 Public Records Access

-The City of Knoxville maintains comprehensive public records accessible through its official website at https://www.knoxvilleia.gov/.
+The City of Knoxville maintains public records accessible through its official website at https://www.knoxvilleia.gov/.
 Residents can find information on local government operations, including the administration office, council meetings, and various public documents.
 Records related to the Knoxville Police Department and Knoxville Fire and Rescue are available through their respective department websites, providing transparency across multiple city services.

 Vital Records

 Vital records for Knoxville, Iowa, such as birth, death, and marriage certificates, are maintained by the Marion County Recorder's Office.
-The office is located at 102 S. 3rd St., Knoxville, IA 50138, and can be reached at (641) 828-2228.
+The office is located at 102 S. 3rd St, Knoxville, IA 50138, and can be reached at (641) 828-2228.
 Residents can request copies of these records by submitting the appropriate forms and fees.

 Business & Licensing Records

 A thriving business community calls Knoxville home, with local companies and entrepreneurs driving the city's economic vitality.
-The Knoxville Chamber of Commerce at 113 E. Robinson St., Knoxville, IA 50138 provides essential support to these businesses, offering guidance on local regulations, licensing requirements, and economic development opportunities that help the local economy continue growing.
+The Knoxville Chamber of Commerce at 113 E. Robinson St, Knoxville, IA 50138 provides essential support to these businesses, offering guidance on local regulations, licensing requirements, and economic development opportunities that help the local economy continue growing.

 Economy & Demographics